top of page

 The Importance of a Balanced Diet

 A well-rounded diet that includes fruits, vegetables, whole grains, lean proteins, and healthy fats is crucial for optimal brain function.
-Avoiding processed foods, unhealthy fats such as vegetable oils, refined sugar, energy drinks and excess caffeine can make a huge difference.
+Avoiding processed foods, unhealthy fats such as vegetable oils, refined carbs and sugar, energy drinks and excess caffeine can make a huge difference.
+Whilst some people report that caffeine stabilises them, this may only be because it stops withdrawal to those addicted to caffeine.

 Gut Health and Its Impact on Mental Well-being